Nate Berkus Learned These Easy Design Tricks From—Who Else?—Jeremiah Brent

-While some people are turning to larger-scale creative projects to switch up their routine—think: creating floral murals or revamping the garden—the DIY route isn’t for everyone.
-For Nate Berkus, finding joy while stuck at home takes a much simpler form.
-He’s focusing on putting together a multisensory environment.
+While some people turn to larger-scale creative projects to switch up their routine—think: creating floral murals or revamping a garden—the DIY route isn’t for everyone.
+For Nate Berkus, finding joy at home takes a much simpler form.
+He focuses on putting together a multisensory environment.

 It’s something he picked up from his husband, Jeremiah Brent.
-“He sets the house at different times of the day with lighting: He’ll turn off certain lamps and light candles,” Berkus explained in a recent Headspace Instagram Live.
+“He sets the house at different times of the day with lighting: He’ll turn off certain lamps and light candles,” Berkus explained in a Headspace Instagram Live.
 “There’s always music playing in our home.”
 He also references playing with scent—for example, burning incense or palo santo for a really holistic approach to design.
-A cozy space is about more than just furniture, after all.
+This way, he’s setting a mood that’s about more than what you see in a room.
+A cozy space doesn’t just concern furniture, after all.

 “I used to pad around these spaces without music, without scent,” said the designer.
 “I had candles, but they went on the table when I entertained—not at 9 a.m. on a Sunday morning.
 There’s something really beautiful about the ceremony of that, and I’m grateful to Jeremiah for bringing it into my world.”